 At this point, I generally sit down and work at home for 45 minutes to an hour to get at least one important thing done before heading into the office for the day.
 I’ve found that it’s easiest for me to knock something out right away in the morning before any potential new information or distractions may come up.

 So far the routine has been beneficial and while I haven’t been at it for very long, I can tell that it has reduced the stress and ‘rush’ of a typical morning.
-Once I build out my schedule more I’ll do a follow-up post to give a better idea of how things come into place.
+More recently, I wrote about the 6 steps to a more focused morning routine for night owls.